 |Citi Double Cash||Chase Freedom Unlimited|

-Best for pairing with most back cards: The Citi Double Cash card
+Best for cash back on general purchases: Citi Double Cash card

-We estimate that the average cardholder can earn a rewards rate of 3.19 percent per year with the two cards combined, for an average of $412 cash back minus the Blue Cash Preferred card’s $95 annual fee.
-That’s $94 more than the value of the Citi Double Cash card on its own.
+We estimate that the average cardholder can earn a rewards rate of 3.19% per year with the two cards combined, for an average of $412 cash back when you subtract the Blue Cash Preferred card’s $95 annual fee.
+That’s $94 more than you’d earn with the Freedom Unlimited after the first year or with the Citi Double Cash card on its own.

 |Average rewards rate||Cash back earned||Total minus annual fee|